 - Jan.
 28, 2020 Mailed comments should be postmarked by this date

 - Jan.
 30, 2020 Public comment review ends.
 Public hearing held at the PAG Regional Council meeting, 12:00 p.m.

 The draft 208 Plan and comment forms are available in the links below.
 A hard copy may be viewed at the PAG offices.
 Written responses on Comment Form may be mailed or emailed to:

 Under Section 208 of the Clean Water Act (CWA), PAG, as the region's Designated Planning Agency (DPA), must update the 208 Plan.
 Federal Regulation 40 C.F.R 130.6 additionally describes that Plans shall be updated as needed to reflect changing water quality conditions and results of implementation actions or new requirements.
 Existing and new point sources of pollution must be consistent with the principles and future conditions described in this 208 Plan.
 The PAG 208 planning process provides a means for stakeholders to engage in regional environmental decision-making and helps create coordination among jurisdictions, while meeting water quality management goals and protecting priority water bodies.

-October 18, 2019 9:30am WPS/EPAC Joint Meeting – The updated draft will be provided in advance of the meeting.
-Key changes resulting from feedback by committee members will be reviewed.
-EPAC/WPS will consider voting to forward the draft 208 Plan update.
-This action will mark acceptance of the draft document and announce the start date of the public comment period anticipated to close with the Public Hearing at the PAG Regional Council meeting on December 5.
+For the October 18, 2019, WPS/EPAC Joint Meeting at 9:30 a.m., the second draft was provided in advance of the meeting.
+Key changes resulting from feedback by committee members were reviewed.
+EPAC/WPS voted to accept the draft document and approved the innitiation of the public review, anticipated to close with the Public Hearing at a PAG Regional Council meeting.

 The most recent Draft 208 Plan, including appendices, are listed below: